alexqbo/qbo-home/README.md

 ```
 # Start QBO API

-> Start the QBO API to start creating cluster using `kind` images and access the web UI.
+> Start the QBO API to create clusters using `kind` images and access the web UI.
 >
 ```
 ./qbo start api